hwuiwon/data-analysis-study/README.md

 # data-analysis-study
-> Learning how to analyze data using R and Google Colab
+> Learning how to analyze data by using R and Google Colab

 ## Table of contents